 Our 12-day South Island road trip cost S$2.8k per pax, excluding flights.
 This includes everything from car rental, petrol, accommodation, activities, insurance, and food!

 It’s value-for-money — considering we had some pretty epic experiences, like swimming with wild dolphins and taking on the world’s tallest cliff jump.
+Check out our itinerary for the full cost breakdown.

 11) How’s the food?
 Is it expensive?